 In 2003, the National Science Foundation (NSF) awarded the Virgin Islands an EPSCoR Research Infrastructure Improvement (RII) grant to strengthen the capability of researchers in the USVI to conduct nationally competitive research.
-These monies were augmented by grants from the Virgin Islands government, local business and industry, and private non-profit foundations.
-In 2008, the Territory received its second RII grant from NSF, to further develop its original research focus.
-The Biocomplexity of Caribbean Coral Reefs (BCCR) expanded and grew into the Integrated Caribbean Coastal Ecosystems program (ICCE).
+NSF monies for the research activities - known collectively as the Biocomplexity of Caribbean Coral Reef (BCCR) program - were augmented by grants from the Virgin Islands government, local business and industry, and private non-profit foundations.
+In 2008, the Territory received its second RII grant from NSF.
+This allowed further development of its original research focus.
+The BCCR program expanded and grew into the Integrated Caribbean Coastal Ecosystems (ICCE) program.

 Two key components of the Virgin Islands EPSCoR program are Start-up and Incubator funding to develop new research directions related to the VI-EPSCoR research focus on Integrated Caribbean Coastal Ecosystems.
 VI-EPSCoR Start-up and Incubator grants support activities that advance research to the point at which it can attract competitive funding.

 VI-EPSCoR also works with the UVI Office of Sponsored Programs to provide technical assistance to the VI community and to EPSCoR affiliated researchers with acquiring and managing competitive research grants.
 The Office of Sponsored Programs can assist researchers in developing research ideas, in identifying potential funding sources, in proposal development, and in post-award compliance.